Zaki-Zaidi/facerecognition/README.md

-# In this section, we are going to implement face recognition using OpenCV and Python.
+# In this, we are going to implement face recognition using OpenCV and Python.
 OpenCV is a video and image processing library and it is used for image and video analysis, like facial detection, license plate reading, photo editing, advanced robotic vision, and many more